Toggle diff (533 lines)

 +@item @code{commok} (type: gexp)

-+Handler for commfailure event.
++The handler for the commfailure event.

 +